milotype/avogadro.cc/_devel/localization.md

-Launchpad
+Hosted Weblate
 ---------

-You can use the online [Rosetta Launchpad](https://translations.launchpad.net/avogadro) tool to help translate Avogadro.
+You can use the online platform [Hosted Weblate](https://hosted.weblate.org/engage/avogadro/) to help translate Avogadro.
 These translations are periodically collected and merged into the development repository for new releases.

-There are two translation template.
-One (the "libavogadro" template) is for the core Avogadro library, main extensions, tools, and other plugins.
-The other is for the Avogadro application.

 Mailing List
 ------------